sapo83/sapo83/README.md

 #### Hi! 👋
-#### I'm a bioinformatics scientist @Benjamin-Vincent-Lab working on novel immunogenomics tools with a focus on reproducible workflows.
+#### I'm a bioinformatics scientist [@Benjamin-Vincent-Lab](https://github.com/Benjamin-Vincent-Lab) working on novel immunogenomics tools with a focus on reproducible workflows.

 ### :computer: My primary languages are
 R, python & bash.

+### :question: What's in my github?
+These are mostly personal projects.
+For example, #TidyTuesday contributions & research posters.
 I'm always looking for fun, useful projects to work on.

-### 📫 How to reach me:
+### :coffee: How to reach me:
 @ me on [Twitter](https://twitter.com/sapo83).
 I'm happy to chat about any of my projects & always open to feedback!

 <!--